luciVuc/LiteClass/README.md

-LiteClass
+## LiteClass
 ==

-Small JS module that aims to facilitate object-oriented programming (OOP) in JavaScript by simplifying the process of creating and extending classes through prototypal inheritance.
+A small JS module which intends to facilitate object-oriented development in JavaScript by simplifying the process of creating and extending classes through prototypal inheritance.

-###Installation Guide
+### Installation Guide
-**LiteClass** is designed to work both client-side (on the browser) and server-side (such as the Node.js environment).
+This module is designed to work both in a client-side (i.e. browser) and a server-side (i.e. Node.js) environment.

-Therefore, to use it on a client side web page, download a copy and reference it with a script tag, such as:
+To use it on a client side web page, we need to reference it with a script tag, such as

 	<script type="text/javascript" src="[path]/LiteClass/dist/class.js"></script>

 where `[path]` is the path to the **LiteClass** folder on the local file system.

-For the server-side (i.e. Node.js) environment, first install it with `NPM`,
+For the server-side (i.e. Node.js) environment, first we need to install it with `NPM`,

 	npm install LiteClass

-then load it with the `require` function
+and then to load it with the `require` function

 	var LiteClass = require('LiteClass');

-###Version:
+### Version:
 `1.0.1`

-###Description
+### Description
-From the user's perspective **LiteClass** is a simple JS constructor (function) enhanced with support for some basic OOP features, such as inheritance and data abstraction, as well as member definition (methods, static properties, instance data fields, etc.), built-in data field access control (through a generic API of *getters* and *setters*), and event triggering/handeling mechanism.
+From the user's perspective **LiteClass** is a simple JS constructor function enhanced with support for some basic OOP features, such as inheritance, data abstraction, member definition (i.e. methods, static properties, instance data fields, etc.) and data field access control (a predefined generic API of *getters* and *setters*), as well as built-in event triggering and handeling mechanism.
-The role of this constructor is to serve as the *super-class* of all JS classes (constructors) in a project, so that all the instances of itself and the instances of its *sub-classes* inherit and share the same basic set of OOP features and capabilities.
+The role of this constructor is to serve as the *super-class* of all JS classes (constructor functions) in a project, so that all the instances of itself and the instances of its *sub-classes* inherit and share the same basic set of OOP features and capabilities.

-###Inheritance
+### Inheritance
-Due to inheritance, this *super-class* constructor has the ability of creating other JS constructors (functions) similar to itself.
-Thus, to support this functionality it implements a *static* function, called `extend`.
-The role of this function is to *extend* the class that *owns* it through the standard prototypal inheritance process in JS.
-Therefore, each new class or *sub-class* of the **LiteClass** *super-class* will *own* a version of the *static* function `extend`.
+Through its support for inheritance this *super-class* constructor function has the ability to create other JS constructor functions similar to itself.
+For this reason each **LiteClass** constructor, *super-class* or *sub-class*, will *own* a version of a *static* function called `extend`.
+The role of this function is to create and return new class constructors by creating new functions and to have them inherit, through the standard JS prototypal inheritance process, all the properties and features of the class constructor that *owns* it.

-####Creating new classes
+#### Creating new classes
 To create a new class we need to invoke the *static* function `extend` of the super-class (the class to extend), as in the following example:

 	var MyClass = LiteClass.extend();

-The succesful execution of this function will create and return a new class (constructor/function), which will be referenced by the `MyClass` variable.
-This class will be identical with its superclass (**LiteClass**, in this case), meaning that it will containing no additional data fields or functionality.
+The succesful execution of this function will create and return a new class (constructor function), which will be referenced by the `MyClass` variable.
+This class will be identical with its superclass (the **LiteClass** constructor, in this case) in the sense that it will contain no additional data fields or functionality.

-#####The ***class descriptor*** parameter
+##### The ***class descriptor*** parameter
-The *static* function `extend` does not have any required parameters.
-However, it supports a paramenter of type `object`, the `mOptions` or ***class descriptor*** parameter, which can contain the class definition options in a key-value pair (KVP) format.
-In other words, any additional functionality and/or data fields for the new class, could be passed to the *static* function `extend` inside this ***class descriptor*** argument.
+The example above shows that the *static* function `extend` does not have any required parameters.
+However, it does support a paramenter of type `object`, which is the ***class descriptor*** or `mOptions` parameter.
+The role of this paramenter is to contain, and pass to the `extend` function call, the class definition options in a key-value pair (KVP) format.
+As shown in the following example, these class definiton options may include additional functionality and/or data fields specific to the new class.
-Here is an example:

 	// create the new class with a **class descriptor** parameter var MyClass = LiteClass.extend({